SAEs Are Good for Steering -- If You Select the Right Features: Identifying Features for Steering

 \subsection{Quantitative Results}

-\Cref{fig:os_th} shows the mean generation success @ 20 of steered generations when filtering out features with output scores below varying thresholds (magenta).
+\Cref{fig:os_th} shows the mean generation success @ 20 of steered generations when filtering out features with output scores below varying thresholds (magenta) on Gemma-2-2B and Gemma-2-9B.
 As the threshold increases, performance improves steadily, indicating that features with higher output scores consistently lead to more successful steering.
 We observe an increase in the mean generation success score from around $0.5-0.6$ for both models without any filtering, to $1.1$--$1.4$ using a threshold of $0.9$.
 A threshold of $0.01$ is sufficient for filtering out about $60\%$ of the features, increasing the mean generation success by around $0.4$ points.
 We compare this against a random baseline (green): filtering randomly sampled subsets of features of the same size does not lead to any significant improvements (results are average of 10 random samples per subset size).
+Llama-3.1 and Pythia show similar trends; see \Cref{app:llama_pythia}.

-The results in \Cref{sec:roles} suggest that features with high output scores occur predominantly in later layers. \Cref{fig:th_late_layers} shows the generation success when filtering based on the output score, evaluated only on features from later layers of the model: 16--25 for Gemma2-2B and 24--41 for Gemma2-9B.
-Taking only features from later layers, \mbox{Gemma2-2B} and Gemma2-9B achieve generation success scores of about $0.8$.
+The results in \Cref{sec:roles} suggest that features with high output scores occur predominantly in later layers. \Cref{fig:th_late_layers} shows the generation success when filtering based on the output score, evaluated only on features from later layers of the model: 16--25 for Gemma-2-2B and 24--41 for Gemma-2-9B.
+Taking only features from later layers, \mbox{Gemma-2-2B} and Gemma-2-9B achieve generation success scores of about $0.8$.
 By considering only top-scoring features, the mean generation success increases to around $1.1$--$1.4$ for both models.
 These results show that even within these later layers, the output score is a useful tool for filtering out features that lead to poor steering results.